Friday, November 18, 2022

 Essential Voices USA, Judith Clurman, Music Director and Conductor

 The New York Pops lights up Carnegie Hall with a celebration of Broadway’s biggest hits.
-Joined by a quartet of talented stars from the stage plus the incredible chorus, Judith Clurman’s Essential Voices USA, the orchestra performs iconic works by Leonard Bernstein, Alan Menken, Stephen Sondheim, Andrew Lloyd Webber, and more.
+Joined by a quartet of talented stars from the stage and Judith Clurman’s Essential Voices USA, the orchestra performs iconic songs from The Phantom of the Opera, The Wiz, Les Misérables, My Fair Lady, Oklahoma!, Miss Saigon, The Sound of Music, and more.

 Carnegie Hall subscription packages and single tickets for the 2022–2023 season are currently on sale.

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

 The New York Pops Carnegie Hall Subscription Series is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.